gregorynicholas/xlswrench/README.md

 xlswrench
 =========

-A wrench power tool for validating and import data from xls files
+A power tool for validating and import data from xls files